-But you can’t be reliable on only one factor, follow a dietician/nutritionist to make a low GI diet according to your food preference and other medical condition like CVD, hypertension, weight loss etc, which is also the risk factors of Type 2 diabetes.
+But you can’t rely on only one factor, follow a dietician/nutritionist to make a low GI diet according to your food preference and other medical condition like CVD, hypertension, weight loss, etc, which is also the risk factors of Type 2 diabetes.

 How to diagnose Diabetes?